IbraheemR/spegmans-every-ref/_content/language/alphabets.md

 [^attrib_cronholm]: Images: [Cronholm144](https://commons.wikimedia.org/wiki/User:Cronholm144) / [CC BY 2.5](https://creativecommons.org/licenses/by/2.5/)

 [^old]: These characters are no longer present in modern greek.
 [^arbaic_dots]: Many arabic characters look identical, except for the dots.
-For most of arabic's history, these did not excist.
+For most of arabic's history, these did not excist- one character stood for many phonics.
 In some of these cases it is unclear which of the two parent characters are the true parent - influence was likely taken from both.
 Thus the characters have been put under the parent character with the most similar sound.
 [^runic_link]: I struggled to find any sources detailing direct decendents from latin/greek to runes, so I've put them with symbols of simmilar phonics